erika-e/dotfiles/README.md

 Analytics Engineering dotfiles for an M1 Mac

-## Setup Steps
+## To set up a brand new M1 Macbook

+### Do the basics then install iTerm2

 Open your new mac and go through all the setup screens - this takes a little while.
 Once complete, you'll need to download and install [iTerm2](https://iterm2.com/).
 When I did this, I was notified that I needed to install:

 * Developer tools
 * Message about installing pip3